The following are commonly asked questions about membership at the Oakville Curling Club and the Olympic sport of curling in general.

 What external events does the club host?

-The Oakville Curling Club hosts a variety of events throughout the year:
+The Oakville Curling Club hosts a variety of events throughout the year.
+Please visit our Bonspiels page for a full listing.
+Some of our popular events:

 - Ontario Curling Association (OCA) - In support of the OCA, the club commits to host a variety of zones, regional and provincials events from year to year.
 The scheduling of these events is designed as-to not distrupt standard league play.